Landlords face fines over new energy rules

 All properties under new tenancies or renewals now have to have a minimum energy efficiency rating of B and E. Existing tenancies will have until April 2020 to comply.
 Properties with a rating of below Band E (Band F or G) will be classed as “sub-standard”.

-Fiona said “Landlords looking to protect the value of their assets, either to sell or to raise finance against them, should take action to achieve the highest energy efficiency rating for their rental properties as possible and to comply with the new rules.
+Tom said “Landlords looking to protect the value of their assets, either to sell or to raise finance against them, should take action to achieve the highest energy efficiency rating for their rental properties as possible and to comply with the new rules.

 “Although the changes were announced in 2015, some landlords have still not made the requisite changes.
 For those renting rural properties, which often naturally have a lower energy efficiency rating than Band E, due to location and style and age of build, it could involve significant work to meet the standard.”

-Fiona stated those landlords, including those who rent listed homes, should carry out an urgent review of their properties, if they have not already done so.
+Tom stated those landlords, including those who rent listed homes, should carry out an urgent review of their properties, if they have not already done so.

 “Landlords should consider the steps which can be taken to increase the efficiency of their properties to B and E or above, investigate whether funding is available to make the improvements recommended to increase energy efficiency and, if it is, make use of that funding to make changes.